Elinor Florence, Author

 My Book Club Recommends

-What we look for in a book is interest and enjoyment, plus the material to spark a good discussion.
-Learning something new about the world is also a bonus.
+What we look for in a book is interest and enjoyment, plus the content to spark a good discussion.
+Learning something new about the world is a bonus.

 How do we choose our books?
 We consult lists of bestsellers and awards, read reviews, and take recommendations from friends.
 According to a recent survey, almost half of all books read in Canada are chosen because of a suggestion from a friend.
 (And this is why I beg you to recommend my novels to your friends if you haven’t already done so).